Our Board

 Meaghan DoughertyMeaghan Dougherty, Member at Large

-Before coming to Douglas and completing my Doctorate of Education, I worked in social services for about 13 years at PLEA Community Services.
 I had the honour of working one-on-one with youth living independently on Youth Agreements, providing support for young people involved in the criminal justice system, and supporting youth who faced challenges due to their substance use.
-I managed Addiction Services at PLEA and have experience writing program proposals, grant applications, implementing and evaluating new programs, and overseeing budget, staffing, and program planning.
+I have experience writing program proposals and grant applications, implementing and evaluating new programs, and overseeing budget, staffing, and program planning.

 Kim LeeKim Lee, Member at Large